tekknolagi/isdt/lecture-notes/2-vcs.md

 figured out the problem, what can you do about it?
 You could hope that your text editor's undo history is long enough; you could copy and paste individual lines from the output of `git diff` or `git show`.
-Or, you could use one of several Git subcommands, detailed in the next few sections, that apply pieces of your Git history to files in the working tree.
+Or, you could use one of several Git subcommands, detailed in the next few sections, that use your Git history to make useful changes to the working tree.

-`git revert` is the most intuitive of these commands.
-Given a revision parameter, `git revert` generates a new commit that undoes the changes of just that commit, preserving changes from other intervening commits:
+`git revert` is one such command.
+Given a revision parameter, `git revert` generates a new commit that undoes the changes of just the specified commit, preserving changes from other intervening commits:

 ```console?prompt=$
 $ git revert 2d66030